snenenenenenene/green-claims-validator/README.md

    - Admins review each document, with options to approve or reject.
    - View, download, and add review notes to uploaded documents.

+### 4. Question Flow Configuration
+   - **Dashboard-based Flow Creation**: Lutrify includes an intuitive dashboard where admins can create and configure question flows.
+   - **Node-based Flow Chart**: Questions are defined as nodes within flow charts, allowing the configuration of complex, logic-based questionnaires.
+   - **Questionnaire Translation**: Configured flows are translated into actual questionnaires, dynamically adjusting based on user responses.

 ## Installation

 To set up Lutrify locally, follow these steps: